rcompos/kubespray-and-pray/README.md

 * Control node: Where the Kubespray commands are run (i.e. laptop or jump host).
 * Cluster machines: Minimum of one, but at least three are recommended
-* Operating system: Ubuntu 16.04   (CentOS 7 support upcoming)
+* Operating system: Ubuntu 16.04   (CentOS 7 support upcoming under consideration)

 ### Prepare Control Node ###